Smambo/Fix_My_Code_Challenge/README.md

-## This repo if focused on debugging existing code bases and fixing them
+## This repo if focused on debugging existing code bases